How To Withdraw From Your RESP

 A family RESP allows parents to pool the money contribution for all children and to leverage the money as needed over the years.
 However, the money is still allocated per child internally within the account (see table below).

-However, investing for five years is really short in the investing world.
-It’s so short that not many people would suggest going all in in equities.
+However, investing for five years is short in the investing world.
+It’s so short that few people would suggest going all in equities.
 I suggest still withdrawing the max you can and holding it in a separate account.
-You can still invest it in a taxable account if you want to, or invest in your child’s TFSA account to keep it tax-free.
+You can still invest it in a taxable account if you want to or invest in your child’s TFSA account to keep it tax-free.

 The reason for that is that once the money is withdrawn according to the rules, then you are no longer subject to paying back the CESG grant.
 This is a balance between staying invested to make more and having to deal with extra money in the account later on …